FLORIN

 GB, I.134

-and Nello.
-The sculpture in the window is of the stele or
+FL, Tito and Nello.
+The sculpture in the window is

-herm of the god Pan in the Torrigiani Gardens which
+of the stele or herm of the god Pan in the

-Leighton also designed on the first, Greek, harp he placed on
+Torrigiani Gardens which Leighton also placed on the first, Greek,

-Elizabeth Barrett Browning's tomb in Florence's English Cemetery.
+harp he placed on Elizabeth Barrett Browning's tomb in Florence's

 Tito, Nello, Domenico Cennini, printer, Bernardo Cennini's

-Cosimo, mentioned, Francesco Filelfo, Angelo
+son, Piero di Cosimo, mentioned, Francesco Filelfo, Angelo

 Poliziano, Pietro Cennini, Domenico's brother, Pico della

 Mirandola, Leonardo da Vinci.
+Here George Eliot is also speaking

-printing of this book and its engravings.
-That her Piero di Cosimo
+of the impressions in printing of her book and its engravings.

-prophetic at the beginning of Tito's treachery.
+is prophetic of Tito's treachery.

 The printer